 I've worked here 13 years and over time been involved with developing biological products such as arrhythmia assays, cell preservation solutionsand instrumentation.
 Following our studies with the whole heart we wondered if we could do similar methods in single cells.
 When we got the idea we always assumed it would be possible in 2-3 years.

 We managed to access funds from the university's Challenge Fund which allowed us to buy equipment and build a prototype.
 This instrument cost tens of thousands of pounds to build, and we're pitching instrument sales around at £180,000.
-We have spent time validating the system and we have we just finished drug screening study with GlaxoSmithKline with excellent results using a type of cardiac stem cell called induced pluripotent stems cells, or iPSCs.
+We have spent time validating the system and we have we just finished drug screening study with GlaxoSmithKline using a type of cardiac stem cell called induced pluripotent stems cells, or iPSCs.

 And how did BBSRC funding help?